tufan-io/noun-and-verb-docs/docs/guides/annotations.md

 ?> **Position: Field / No arguments**

-Extends SQL semantics, designates the field as writeOnly.
-This field only shows up in the Create and Update input types, but missing from the Read types.
+This field only shows up in the `Create` and `Update` input type definitions in the `GraphQL schema`.

+This annotation is useful to mark fields such as `password`.

 ```prisma
 /// @writeOnly